 These are the best TVs we recommend to buy based on our reviews.
 It's tough to find 2015 TVs at all at this time of the year, and 2016 TVs are now at the same price or cheaper than the ones they replaced.
+A lot of our recommendations are back to Black Friday prices for the Super Bowl.

 Best 48-49-50 Inch TVs - Under $1,000